oracle-livelabs/oci/oci-apm-helidon/5-view-multiple-services/view-multiple-services.md

 	</copy>
 	```

-	if you completed the Lab1 in this workshop, but the Java version returned from the command is not 11.0.7, you may need to reset the JAVA_HOME environment variable.
+	if you completed Lab1 in this workshop, but the Java version returned from the command is not 11.0.7, you may need to reset the JAVA_HOME environment variable.
 Run the following commands.

 	``` bash
 	<copy>